-Now in its 11th year, Michael takes the classic Haggadah and gives it to 20 artists, political figures, musicians, comedians and thinkers.
+Having completed its 19th year, Michael takes the classic Haggadah and gives it to 20 artists, political figures, musicians, comedians and thinkers.
 Each performer interprets their part in their own manner.
+Originally started at the Knitting Factory, this has been hosted at many venues, and now across many of the City Winery locations.
 This annual dinner for 300 sells out fast.

 Not Yahoo, but the Jewish version which presents an annual music festival of creative Jewish artists.
 It includes Jewzapalooza, the largest outdoor Jewish cultural event in New York.